-What is Holding Pressure?
+What is holding pressure?

 Holding, or packing, pressure is necessary for filling the last 5% or so of a mold tool cavity.
-This pressure is decreased from the initial injection pressure, and held for a longer time for a few important reasons.
+This pressure is decreased from the initial injection pressure and held for a longer time for a few important reasons.

-For one, trapped gases in the mold must be given time to escape through vents in the mold.
-Also, packing helps the molecules in the resin to align and achieve their highest density and therefore greatest strength and stability.
+For one, trapped gasses in the mold must be given time to escape through vents in the tool.
+Secondly, packing helps the molecules in the resin to align and achieve their highest density and therefore greatest strength and stability.

-What is Back Pressure?
+What is back pressure?